casper-network/docs/source/docs/casper/design/network-protocol.md

 A node that is syncing MUST indicate this by setting `is_syncing` to `true`.

-A node MAY implement a scheme for request throttling/backpressure for GetRequests (see below) of `TrieNode`s that can cause issues with peers that are also asking performing GetRequests.
+A node MAY implement a scheme for request throttling/backpressure for GetRequests (see below) of `TrieNode`s that can cause issues with peers that are also sending GetRequests.

 A node that succeeds in a handshake with a peer that has set `is_syncing` MUST make note of this flag.
 If the node itself is implementing the feature described above, it MUST NOT make any GetRequests directed at this peer for `TrieNode`s.